SadineniAbhi/Geetha/AUDIO_SETUP.md

 🎤 Audio Agent initialized!
 Features:
 - Speech-to-Text: Converts your voice to text
-- LangGraph Agent: Processes your request and responds with text
+- LangGraph Agent: Processes your request intelligently
+- Text-to-Speech: Converts agent responses to speech

 Commands:
-- Press Enter to start recording
+- Press Enter to start recording with TTS
+- Type 'text' to disable TTS (text-only mode)
+- Type 'speech' to enable TTS (default)
 - Type 'quit' to exit
 - Type a number to set recording duration (seconds)

-Press Enter to record (or 'quit' to exit):
+[🔊 TTS ON] Press Enter to record (or command):
 Recording audio for 5 seconds...
 Speak now!
 Recording finished!